milab-inha/milab-inha.github.io/_pages/funding.md

 nav_order: 4
 ---

-We deeply appreciate the support of our funders.
+We deeply appreciate the support of our funders. <br>
 Here is a list of projects funded through their generous contributions. <br>

 ### Current Projects & Funding Agencies <br><br>